 Habitat for Humanity Greater Ottawa (Habitat GO) became an affiliate of Habitat for Humanity Canada in 1993.
-As one of 55 affiliates in Canada, Habitat GO is responsible for raising its own funds, organizing volunteers and building homes for low-income, working families living in the National Capital Region.
+As one of 56 affiliates in Canada, Habitat GO is responsible for raising its own funds, organizing volunteers and bringing communities together to help families build strength, stability and self-reliance through affordable homeownership.
 The first Habitat GO home was built in 1994.

 Click here to read the history of Habitat GO.

 Potential Habitat for Humanity partner families are low-income, working families living in inadequate housing and who are willing to put in 500 hours of "sweat equity."
 The Habitat model has homeowners making monthly payments on interest-free mortgages, which are 25% of their family income and includes taxes and insurance.
 Habitat believes that homeownership will help break the cycle of poverty facing many low-income working families.